-It all started when Lydia Asiimwe Sabiti the Founder of EcoSmart Pads, met a 16 year old girl Kyomuhendo who had travelled a long way, hailing from her village in Rwanyamahenbe, the Western part of Uganda.
+It all started when Lydia Asiimwe Sabiiti the Founder of EcoSmart Pads, met a 16-year-old girl Kyomuhendo who had traveled a long way, hailing from her village in Rwanyamahenbe, the Western part of Uganda.

 Kyomuhendo was being escorted by her mother in search for better health care at Mbarara Regional referral Hospital.
 She had developed wounds in her vagina that had first presented with itching soon after her menstruation period.